-Kat Meyers is a staff attorney in the Civil Practice Law Reform Unit in which she focuses on housing policy and law.
+Kat Meyers is a staff attorney in the Civil Practice Housing Justice Unit in which she focuses on representing tenants in housing court.

-Prior to her current position, she was a staff attorney in the Tenant Rights Coalition in the Bronx Neighborhood Office in which she represented tenant associations in affirmative litigation.
+Prior to her current position, she was a staff attorney in the Law Reform Unit, working on housing law and policy.
+Kat was also an attorney with the Tenant Rights Coalition in which she represented tenant associations in affirmative litigation.
 Throughout her career, she has focused on housing and government benefits issues with respect to housing subsidies.
-While a member of the Housing Unit, she represented hundreds of tenants in housing court, and in Article 78 proceedings with regard to terminations or denials from Section 8 voucher programs.

-Kat received her B.A. in Contemporary Race Relations and Human Rights from New York University and her J.D. from City University of New York School of Law.
+Kat received her B.A. from the Gallatin School at New York University and her J.D. from City University of New York School of Law.

-In 2018, Mayor Bill de Blasio appointed Leah to serve on the New York City Rent Guidelines Board to advocate for rent stabilized tenants across the city.
-Leah’s scholarship on tenants’ rights has been published in the Duke Forum for Law and Social Change journal.
+In 2018, Mayor Bill de Blasio appointed Leah to serve as the tenant representative on the New York City Rent Guidelines Board.
+Working alongside coalitions, tenant organizers and elected officials, Leah works to achieve affordable rent for tenants across the city.

-Prior to practicing housing law, Leah launched the Community Economic Development Project at Medgar Evers College (City University of New York) and started a mentoring initiative for young women in the Dominican Republic, where she lived for over a year.
-Her honors and accolades include the 2018 New York Nonprofit Media 40 under 40 Rising Star award, the 2015 Fulbright Specialist award and the NAACP Legal Defense Fund Earl Warren Scholarship.
-She received her J.D. from University of California at Los Angeles (UCLA) School of Law and her B.A. from Vassar College.
+Leah began her career as a journalist at the National Urban League, covering civil rights violations.
+After law school, Leah launched the Community Economic Development Project at Medgar Evers College (City University of New York) to teachexecutive leadership to emerging nonprofit entrepreneurs in communities of color.
+She is a frequent guest speaker on housing justice at universities including the University of Malta, McGill University Faculty of Law and Duke University.
+Her honors and accolades include the 2019 New York County Lawyers Association Public Service Award, 2018 New York Nonprofit Media 40 under 40 Rising Star award, the 2015 Fulbright Specialist award and the NAACP Legal Defense Fund Earl Warren Scholarship.
+She received her J.D. with a specialization in Critical Race Theory from the University of California at Los Angeles (UCLA) School of Law and her B.A. from Vassar College.
 Leah is a native of Brownsville, Brooklyn.